-Subgroup analysis were conducted for different subtypes, which included sample types (tissue or serum), counterparts categories (autogenous or heterogeneous), proportion of stage I, aim of the study (for diagnosis or non-diagnosis), ratio of adenocarcinoma to squamous (Ad2Sc), primer categories (set I and II) and other possible confounding factors (Table 2).
-Significant differences were found between the ORs of younger (5.03, 95% CI: 2.53-10.0) and older group (0.91, 95% CI: 0.57-1.41) subgroup (P < 0.0001) (Figure 2A).
-Group with high proportion of adenocarcinoma had a significantly bigger OR than that of low subgroup (P = 0.0077) which suggested that APC methylation might have subtype specificity in NSCLC (Figure 2C).
-Significant difference was also found between primer set I and II (P = 0.0137), which supported primers were one of the most important heterogeneity sources in the APC methylation test (Figure 2D).
-Both tissue and serum groups showed significant association between APC methylation and NSCLC (OR = 3.72, 11.54, respectively) which suggested APC methylation can be taken as a potential biomarker for NSCLC diagnosis using either tissue or serum samples.
-In addition, significant difference were found between the ORs of heterogeneous (ORh = 8.33, 95% CI: 3.77-18.39) and autogenous (ORa = 2.25, 95% CI: 1.06-4.77) subgroups (P = 0.0187) (Figure 2B).
-One possible reason might be the impure composition of the adjacent normal specimens which might have been slightly contaminated by cancer cells or it have been transformed to precancerous status, while normal serum samples came from healthy individuals in general.
-The subgroup of high Ad2Sc group had a larger OR than that of low Ad2Sc (Table 2), indicating that methylation of APC might occurred or functioned at the early stage of the tumorigenesis, which had been founded in endometrial cancer [28].
-The OR in studies aiming at diagnosis (OR = 6.79) is more than 2.6 times of OR in non-diagnosis group (OR = 2.59), which might be caused by unbalanced distribution of proportion of early stage samples (P = 0.0218, Wilcoxon rank-sum test).
+Subgroup analyses were conducted for different subtypes, which included sample types (tissue or serum), counterpart categories (autogenous or heterogeneous), proportion of stage I, aim of the study (for diagnosis or non-diagnosis), ratio of adenocarcinoma to squamous (Ad2Sc), primer categories (sets I and II) (Additional file 1: Table S2) and other possible confounding factors (Table 2).
+Significant differences were found between the ORs of the younger (5.03, 95% CI: 2.53 to 10.0) and older (0.91, 95% CI: 0.57 to 1.41) subgroup (P < 0.0001) (Figure 2A).
+The group with the high proportion of adenocarcinoma had a significantly bigger OR than that of the low subgroup (P = 0.0077) which suggested that APC methylation might have subtype specificity in NSCLC (Figure 2C).
+Significant difference was also found between primer sets I and II (P = 0.0137), which supported primers as being one of the most important heterogeneity sources in the APC methylation test (Figure 2D).
+Both tissue and serum groups showed significant association between APC methylation and NSCLC (OR = 3.72, 11.54, respectively) which suggested that APC methylation can be taken as a potential biomarker for NSCLC diagnosis using either tissue or serum samples.
+In addition, significant differences were found between the ORs of heterogeneous (ORh = 8.33, 95% CI: 3.77 to 18.39) and autogenous (ORa = 2.25, 95% CI: 1.06 to 4.77) subgroups (P = 0.0187) (Figure 2B).
+One possible reason might be the impure composition of the adjacent normal specimens which might have been slightly contaminated by cancer cells, or it have been transformed to precancerous status, while normal serum samples generally came from healthy individuals.
+The subgroup of high Ad2Sc had a larger OR than that of low Ad2Sc (Table 2), indicating that methylation of APC might have occurred or functioned at the early stage of tumorigenesis, which had been found for endometrial cancer [28].
+The OR in studies aiming at diagnosis (OR = 6.79) is more than 2.6 times the OR in the non-diagnosis group (OR = 2.59), which might be caused by an unbalanced distribution in the proportion of early stage samples (P = 0.0218, Wilcoxon rank-sum test).
 No significant difference was found between subgroups of MSP and qMSP (P = 0.77), which suggested both of the methods were equivalent in methylation detection (Table 2) and the result was consistent with Wu’s conclusion [29].

-Table 2 Subgroup analysis for the main potential confounding factors with random effect model
+Table 2.
+Subgroup analysis for the main potential confounding factors with random effects model